-What are the benefits of using a Visa credit card?
+What benefits can I get with a Visa credit card?

 Complimentary insurance covers

-Certain Visa credit cards offer complimentary insurance covers, and some of the common complimentary insurances you can find with such cards include purchase cover insurance, extended warranty insurance, interstate fight insurance, international travel insurance, and transit accident insurance.
+Some Visa credit cards come with complimentary insurance covers, such as international travel insurance, purchase cover insurance, extended warranty insurance and interstate flight inconvenience insurance and transit accident insurance.

 How can I compare Visa credit cards?